Do you know exactly and accurately how much money your advertising is generating? If your answer isn’t yes, this guide is for you.

 2) Multi-Touch Attribution: A fractional attribution method that assigns a value to every touchpoint a customer experiences before a conversion.

 When reviewing each attribution solution, first identify which attribution model you'd like to use, then set up demos with vendors that offer that attribution model.
+If you're interested in the difference between these two models, our partners at Airbridge breakdown the difference between MMM and MTA.

 During the attribution product demo, here are questions that may be important for you to review: